The Cheviot

 The Cheviot (/ˈtʃiːviət/) is an extinct volcano and the highest summit in the Cheviot Hills and in the county of Northumberland.
 Located in the extreme north of England, it is a 1+1/4 mi walk from the Scottish border and, with a height of 2,674 ft above sea-level, is located on the northernmost few miles of the Pennine Way, before the descent into Kirk Yetholm.

 The Cheviot was formed when melting in the crust over 390 million years ago gave rise to volcanic activity, producing a stratovolcano and pluton, and it has subsequently sustained intense erosion.
 Several watercourses radiate from The Cheviot.

 Etymology

 The name Cheviot, which was first documented in 1181 as Chiuiet, is probably of Brittonic origin.
-The name involves the element *ceμ-, meaning "a ridge", and the nominal suffix -ed, which in place-names can mean "having the quality of".
-The inclusion of the definite article in its name is optional, with some hillwalkers simply referring to the mountain as 'Cheviot'.
+The name involves the element *ceμ-, (Note: The Greek letter mu μ is used in studies of the Brittonic languages to refer to the lenited form of the *m sound; *ceμ would be pronounced something like /[kɛṽ]/ or /[kɛβ̃]/.) meaning "ridge", and the nominal suffix -ed, which in place-names can mean "having the quality of" (cf. Chevet, Yorks.).
+The final syllable may have been influenced by Old English ġeat ("gate") The inclusion of the definite article in its name is optional, with some hillwalkers simply referring to the mountain as 'Cheviot'.